Onuachu scores as Genk triumph over Sakala’s 10-man Oostende | Goal.com

 Zambia international Fashion Sakala opened the scoring for Oostende in the 43rd minute but shortly before the half-time break, they were reduced to 10 men after Louis Verstraete received a red card.

-The one-man short dealt a blow to their chances of maintaining the lead as Onuachu brought his side back into contention three minutes into the second half from the penalty spot.
+The one-man deficit dealt a blow to their chances of maintaining the lead as Onuachu brought his side back into contention three minutes into the second half from the penalty spot.

-Goals from Theo Bongonda, Junya Ito, Mats Moller Daehli then ensured Genk claimed their 13th win of the season, despite a 76th-minute effort from Francois Marquet.
+Goals from Theo Bongonda, Junya Ito and Mats Moller Daehli then ensured Genk claimed their 13th win of the season, despite a 76th-minute consolation effort from Francois Marquet.

 Onuachu featured for the duration of the game along with Sakala while Nigeria’s Joseph Akpala, who ended with the losing side played for 27 minutes.